This post may contain affiliate links. See our affiliate disclaimer here.

 Therefore, campers should not pull out chairs, a grill or otherwise set up camp.
 If you look like you plan on getting comfortable and staying a while, you will likely be asked to leave.

 Cracker Barrels offer free RV parking as a perk for customers.
 If you spend the night in a Cracker Barrel parking lot, you should support the business.
-Either go inside the restaurant for a meal, order takeout to carry with you on the road or buy a souvenir from their store.
+Either go inside the restaurant’s dining room for dinner or breakfast, order takeout to carry with you on the road or buy a souvenir from their gift shop.

 Leave at a Reasonable Hour

 Once you are well rested and have ordered some food, you should get up, get ready and move on.
 If you do not plan to continue your travel, book a stay at a campground or other facility where it is appropriate to spend the whole day.

 I wish this rule could be left unsaid, but there are horror stories of campers disposing of their waste in parking lots.
 It is never okay to empty your gray tank or black tank outside of a dump station.

 Some new campers mistakenly think that gray water is clean and can be dumped in parking lots or other open areas.
 This is absolutely untrue.
 Gray water contains all sorts of things from soap to food waste and needs to be disposed of properly at a dump station.

 If you are traveling with dogs, also ask the manager if there is preferred location to walk them.
 As with any camping spot, RVers should always pick up after their pets.

 Tips for Parking an RV at Cracker Barrel

 If you plan to camp overnight in a Cracker Barrel parking lot, there are a few preparations you should make to ensure a comfortable night.
 Here are our top tips for camping in a Cracker Barrel parking lot.